-GongKwon Yusul is a Korean style of martial art that was developed by Kang Jun.
+GongKwon Yusul is a Korean martial art that was developed by Kang Jun.
 The art is also fairly new.
-It primarily stems from the well known art Hapkido along with other forms of Korean martial arts such as Hankido.
+It primarily stems from the well-known art Hapkido along with other forms of Korean martial arts such as Hankido.

 Dojangs (the area of learning in GongKwon Yusul) have been opened in several countries outside of Korea.
 Brazil, Australia and the United States are just some of the countries to start to take notice of the new art.

 Like most martial arts GongKwon Yusul also features a ranking system for participants.
 It’s seen as an important aspect of many martial arts to include ranking systems.

 GongKwon Yusul This is done in order to measure the progress of individuals attempting to master an art.
 Because this art retains many traditional features of traditional martial arts, its ranking system is familiar.

 There are 7 different belts that can be acquired in GongKwon Yusul.
 In order of accomplishment these are:

 A notable black belt in this art is famous country singer Willie Nelson.
 Nelson’s experienced in the art can make him somewhat accredited for it being brought to America.